 New Student Orientation

 Welcome to Cuyahoga Community College!
 We are delighted that you have chosen to pursue your academic career with us.
 One of the required steps in the enrollment process is New Student Orientation (NSO).
-We hope you’ll join us for an In-person NSO on the campus of your choice.

 Frequently Asked Questions